Notes on the Geography of Peninsular India: Mumbai / Bombay: The VT and Taj Mahal Hotel

 Newspaper editors love features like "Six hours in Dubai."
-Well, if you have 6 hours in Bombay(Mumbai if you prefer) and want an architectural display, your tour must begin with a visit to the VT, or Victoria Terminus, India's (and arguably the world's) grandest railway station.
+Well, if you have 6 hours in Bombay(Mumbai, if you prefer)and you incline to architectural monuments, your tour must begin with a visit to the VT, or Victoria Terminus, India's (and arguably the world's) grandest railway station.
 Since 2004, it's been on the UNESCO World Heritage List.
 Across the street from it is a fine companion, the Municipal Building.
 The other "must see," a few blocks to the south, is the famous though disappointing Gateway of India.
 We'll look at it here but then turn to the hotel across the street from it.
 It's the Taj Mahal, India's most famous hotel.
 We'll squeeze in a peek at Watson's Hotel, too, an absolute wreck today but responsible for the creation of the Taj.

 South of the railway platforms are the ticket hall and general offices of the Great Indian Peninsular Railway, once private but long ago nationalized.

 Another (much older) view of the structure, which was designed by Fredrik William Stevens, a very lucky government architect who was seconded for this project to the GIP Railway Company.
 The building was completed in 1888 at a cost of 300,000 pounds.
 The photo is from 1980.

 A statue of Progress--who else?--tops the dome.
 It was by Thomas Earp.

 The dome, by the way, is a rarity on Gothic buildings.
 Andreas Volwahsen, in Splendours of Imperial India (2004), p.
 134, suggests that Stevens borrowed it from Sir Gilbert Scott's plan, never executed, for a parliament building in Berlin.